 - Not required to travel to Germany: Verification of identity is possible using a Notary in your home country.
 He would check your identity and the forms and sign on the completed application form.
 Please note however that the since the form is in German, it is possible that the Notary may have issues.
 In such a case, you can still use the PostIdent method.

 - Low interest rates : Currently, it offers only 0.25% interest rate on deposits made on the account

 Another possible strategy could be to first open a tagesgeldkonto, wait for a few months (say 6 months) then try to open a girokonto after that.
-This way it makes it possible start a credit history with the bank and possible to open a bank account in the future.
+This way it makes it possible to start a credit history with the bank and possible to open a bank account in the future.

 Finally as a disclaimer, please be warned that they might not work for everyone.
-This article is only for information to help those who look to open a German bank account, the website accepts no liability and the information might change.
+This article is only for your information to help those who look to open a German bank account, the website accepts no liability and the information might change.
 So please try it out and let me know if it worked for you.
 I would be happy to hear your input and update the article.